Skip to main content

 }

 That's the whole file.
-Chrome 148 windows is just "Chrome 147 windows but bump the UA and sec-ch-ua to 148".
+Chrome 148 windows is "Chrome 147 windows with the UA and sec-ch-ua bumped to 148".
 TLS settings, H2 settings, header order, priority table, all inherited verbatim.

-It's deliberate.
-Real Chrome rarely changes its TLS or H2 wire format between minor versions.
-Most of what's "new in Chrome 148" is JS engine and rendering, not network.
-So a delta only ships when the wire actually changes (cipher reordering, new extension, SETTINGS bump, that kind of thing).
+This is deliberate.
+Chrome rarely changes its TLS or H2 wire format between minor versions.
+Most of what's new in a point release is JS engine and rendering, not network.
+A wire-level delta only ships when the wire moves (cipher reordering, a new extension, a SETTINGS bump).
 Everything else is a UA bump on top of the based_on chain.

-The chain bottoms out at a "root" preset that carries the full TLS/H2 spec.
+The chain bottoms out at a root preset that carries the full TLS and H2 spec.
 Loading chrome-148-windows walks the chain at startup and merges layer by layer.

 Building your own

-Drop a JSON file in your app, point httpcloak at it, and you've got a custom preset.
-Handy when you've captured a real browser session and want to ship that exact fingerprint without hand-editing Go code.
+A custom preset is a JSON file in your app, registered with httpcloak at startup.
+Useful when you've captured a real browser session and want to ship that exact fingerprint without hand-editing Go code.

 See JSON Preset Builder for the full schema and a worked example.